TrevorHinesley/abracadabra/README.md

  @import "abracadabra-scss";
 ```

-In your `application.js`, AFTER jQuery (required), include the javascript file:
+In your `application.js`, AFTER jQuery and jQuery-UJS (required), include the javascript file:

 ```js
  //= require abracadabra